geekzy/tiapp-como/README.md

 ------------

 The simplest way to start using Como is just copy `app` & `lib` directory and also `app.js` into your project, if you would like to use the localization feature then you also have to copy the `i18n` directory.

 Directory Structure
 -------------------

-The directory structure of Como is as follows:
+The directory structure of common Como application is as follows:

     project_root
         |- i18n                 <- Localization sources